Schedule production runs

 2. In the Regionlist, select europe-west4 .

-To create production compilation results of the quickstart-production repository, follow these steps:
+To create production compilation results of the quickstart-production repository and schedule a run of production tables, follow these steps:

 1. In the Google Cloud console, go to the Dataformpage.